About the Clouds 365 Project

 From the start, it was my intention to make Clouds 365 a part of my everyday life.
 I wanted this practice of observation to be tied into the fabric of my life—the habit of looking up and noticing the patterns and beauty of the clouds that envelop us every single day.
 Maintaining this daily commitment is not easy, and some days are more challenging than others.
 As a husband and father, my priority is my family; sometimes school and work commitments, dance recitals, and family obligations conflict with my goal of catching that perfect shot in the day’s best light.

 Yet I deeply care about this project and work to make it the best it can be in spite of life’s daily challenges.
 Perhaps surprisingly, I find myself devoting much more time to it now than I did in its early days.
 It’s not unusual for me to devote two or three hours throughout a day to studying weather patterns, scoping out the best vantage points, and shooting and editing my images.
-In fact, I shot over 82,000 images during Year 2, including time lapses!
+In fact, I have shot over 82,000 images every year for 4 years, including time lapses!
 I have worn out my first camera and am on my second.